chemharuka/toGainMapHDR/README.md

 1. Using a specific base photo will result larger file size
 2. Scaling the gain map can reduce file size, with slightly lose highlight detail
 3. \*\* Monochrome gain map compatible with Google Photos (Android version), Instagram, Edge Browser etc. Recommended to use for sharing.
 The two different type have slight differences in compatibility.
 It is recommended to use the first one (-g).
-4. When exporting 8-bit heic photo, color discontinuity may occur in low-texture areas, like clouds, lakes.
+4. When exporting 8-bit heic image, color discontinuity may occur in low-texture areas, like clouds, lakes.

 ### heic_hdr.py

 Batch convert all tiff files in a folder by heic_hdr.py:

-1. Download all files in a folder:
+1. Clone \bin to a folder (or download them from release):

 `git clone https://github.com/chemharuka/toGainMapHDR.git`